 At a local dim sum restaurant.
 Taipei, 2017.

 About 3 years ago, we were served black rice, it was utterly fragrant and chewy delicious, with a satisfying sensation of fullness in a way polished white rice simply can't do.
 I couldn't grasp why this type of rice was relatively unknown, that in my life I hadn't heard of this colourful rice before.

 Today, we eat whole foods.
 Starch, variation and flavour are key.
-We fuel our body with complex carbohydrates and eat an abundance of vegetables and tropical fruits.
+We fuel our body with a fair balance of complex carbohydrates and protein and we eat an abundance of vegetables and tropical fruits.
 We feel healthy and energetic.

 We don't consider black rice as the latest and greatest superfood, but as an essential part of what we eat everyday.
 The kind of food we want to promote and everyone to taste.